di-unternehmer/DIU.Neos.Content.Slider/README.md

-# DIU Neos Conten Slider
+# DIU Neos Content Slider

 This package adds slider functionality to your site.
 We use Swiper for this package.